 Land Use Bylaw

-In March 2006, Lacombe County initiated a review of the 1998 Municipal Development Plan (MDP) and Land Use Bylaw (LUB), first adopted by Council in 1992.
+On July 6, 2017, Lacombe County Council adopted the revised Land Use Bylaw, which was last reviewed in 2006 and originally adopted by Council in 1992.
 The purpose of the review was to ensure a proactive and comprehensive approach to dealing with current and future growth challenges in the County.

 Following the policy framework set out in the Municipal Development Plan, the Land Use Bylaw (LUB) sets out the rules and regulations describing how individual properties may be used or developed.
 The LUB is a more regulatory document that describes the type of land use or development which can be made of individual properties within the County.